 Using "live folders" (OneDrive/Dropbox/Google Drive/iCloud, et al.)

-We also do not recommend using live folders to host your project folders, as these external applications will periodically lock your files in order to do their own job and sync your files with the cloud.
+We strongly advise against using live folders to host your project source, as these external applications will periodically lock your files in order to do their own job and sync your files with the cloud.
 This can cause issues when building projects and in rare/extreme circumstances can result in project save errors.

 If you do not wish to use a full online source control service (like Github/Gitlab/etc.), then we would always suggest team members instead work on copies of the project locally, then Export and share only the .yyz archive via these "live folders" - this would give you a better backups solution anyway, as you could revert unwanted changes much more safely and easily.